-- The Chapter object allows you to create as many tracks as you want learn more about this in the Working with multiple tracks showing chapter. - Furthermore, you will find the Flexi-Collage, the function of which is described in more detail in chapter Flexi-Collage 322 chapter in more detail.
+• The Chapter object allows you to create as many tracks as you want - learn more about this in the Working with multiple tracks schapter.

-- Particles are explained in more detail in the chapter Creating a particle effect 250. - The use of subtitles is explained in the Subtitles in different tracks \square chapter. - The function of the placeholder is explained in the Placeholder 334 chapter. - To learn more about designing in 3D space, see the Creating 3D scenes and Creating 3D scene
+- Furthermore, you will find the Flexi-Collage, the function of which is described in more detail in chapter Flexi-Collage (345) chapter in more detail. - Particles are explained in more detail in the chapter Creating a particle effect 273. - The use of subtitles is explained in the Subtitles in different tracks chapter. - The function of the placeholder is explained in the Placeholder state chapter. - To learn more about designing in 3D space, see the Creating 3D scenes and Creating 3D scenes.